liquidinvestigations/tesseract-batch/Readme.md

 - `nld` - Dutch, Flemish
 - `nor` - Norwegian

 You can also chain two or more languages.
-Name the directory `eng+deu+fra` to use 3 language models.
+Use `eng+deu+fra` to use the best result for each document.